tradle/bots/README.md

 ### Tradle server docker image

-You will need access to the [https://hub.docker.com/r/tradle/server-cli/](https://hub.docker.com/r/tradle/server-cli/) docker image.
-If when you click the above link, you see 404 Page Not Found, you're either not logged in or don't have access.
+1. Create an account on Docker Hub

-Email [support@tradle.io](mailto:support@tradle.io) to request access.
+2. Email [support@tradle.io](mailto:support@tradle.io) to request access to the [https://hub.docker.com/r/tradle/server-cli/](https://hub.docker.com/r/tradle/server-cli/) docker image.
+Be sure to include your Docker Hub handle in the email.
+If, when you click the above link, you see 404 Page Not Found, you're either not logged in or don't have access.

 ## Usage